 When the bridge opened in 1936, it was given the unofficial name San Francisco-Oakland Bay Bridge.
 Locals just call it the Bay Bridge.
 In 2013, an honorary name was added for the western section: the Willie L. Brown, Jr., Bridge.

 The Emperor's Bridge Campaign, a nonprofit that works to advance the legacy of Emperor Norton, is leading an effort to add one more name for the bridge as a whole.
-We seek to sponsor a California state legislative resolution or ballot proposition to name it THE EMPEROR NORTON BRIDGE by 2022.
+We seek to sponsor a California state legislative resolution or ballot proposition to name it THE EMPEROR NORTON BRIDGE in 2018 — the bicentennial of the Emperor's birth.